Zilvaro/digitalz-research/README.md

 ### Wireframes
 [Go to the top](#table-of-contents)

 To visualize the ideas and define the priorities for the development BALSAMIQ tool was used.
-At first, larger (not full) site architecture was created, then prioritized what would be possible to do in a given time-frame, but already be a functional site and give a solid structure for the next upgrades.
+At first, larger (not full) site architecture was created, then prioritized what would be possible to do in a given timeframe, but already be a functional site and give a solid structure for the next upgrades.

 The concept pages: